 - subject entity name

-This kind of clustering takes place in order to generate source data graphs.
+This kind of clustering takes place to generate source data graphs.

 - Potential entities may be identified from facts generated from web-based sources